amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-07-30-faith-n-invention2.md

 In [part one]({{ site.url }}/blog/2018/07/faith-and-invention-part-1/) I discuss the personal benefits of faith.

-Now let's extend that perspective to encompass the world.
+Now in this second and final part, let's extend that perspective to encompass the world.

 ---
 <br/>